 The time needed for each of the production stages vary widely based on the scope of your project.
 After your project enters the production stage, your designer will hand your project over to your production manager, who will coordinate subcontractors and installers, and who will provide you with an anticipated timeline for your project.
 All dates provided are tentative and can vary based on a wide variety of unplanned changes that are common in a remodel.
 You can trust your project manager to keep you up-to-date concerning any changes to your timeline throughout the installation process.
 Please don’t hesitate to tell your project manager if you have any concerns or questions during your install.
 It is easiest to address any issues at this point, while our crew is onsite and able to take quick action.
 If additional materials are needed to wrap up the project, or repair any damaged items, we’ll document those items, inform you of the remaining install scope, and plan for a punch list installation.

 Punch List Walk-through and Installation

 Following your walk-through, we’ll place orders for punch list materials as needed to complete install.
 If Welling Kitchen, Bath & Floor is responsible for your installation, we’ll schedule the punch list install as soon as we have ship dates for all required materials.
-Otherwise, we’ll inform your contractor so that they can plan for installing punch list items when they arrive.

 As a local, family-owned and run business, word-of-mouth reviews play a huge role in our success.
 If you’d be willing to recommend us, we’d be very thankful for your positive testimonial on Houzz, Facebook, or Google.
 Thank You!
 Your support means a lot to us!